s-pod/opensoldat/README.md

 -  Glm - OpenGL Mathematics http://glm.g-truc.net/
 -  freeimage - http://freeimage.sourceforge.net/

-In order to successfully compile and build this project you have<br>
-to install all those dependencies and alter "src/game/makefile" accordingly.
+In order to successfully compile and build this project you have to install all those dependencies and alter "src/game/makefile" accordingly.

 Have fun.